sycarion/StaffoftheXO/docs/gamemaster_rules/Companions.md

 **Senses** passive Perception 12
 **Languages** any one language (usually Common)

 **Magic Tradition.** Choose a magical tradition for the disciple.
-This will determine which spellcasting ability the companion will have.
+This will determine which spellcasting ability the companion possesses.

 **Spellcasting (Divine).** The disciple's spellcasting ability is Wisdom (spell save DC 12, +4 to hit with spell attacks).
 The disciple has following cleric spells prepared:
 Cantrips (at will): **_light, sacred flame, thaumaturgy_**